Sample Leave of Absence Letters | How to Write (Examples)

 Sabbatical

-Usually between two months to two years, a sabbatical leave involves taking time off work to focus on resting, traveling, learning new skills, or even taking a religious journey.
+Usually between two months and two years, a sabbatical leave involves taking time off work to focus on resting, traveling, learning new skills, or even taking a religious journey.
 In most cases, you will receive payment for only six months if you choose to take an extended sabbatical leave.

-Format of the Leave of Absence
+Format of the Letter

 Here is the proper format for writing this type of letter: